How Fast Do ZZ Plants Grow?

 The indoor plants that purify the air the most are the peace lily, spider plant, snake plant, corn plant, and the ZZ plant.
 These types of plants remove carbon dioxide and various pollutants from the air while returning oxygen to the air through the process of respiration.

 Bromeliads, Chinese evergreens, cast iron plants, Dracaenas, Dieffenbachias, english ivies, and Philodendrons are just a few low-light indoor plants.
+"Since light is food for plants you need to make sure you understand the kind of light your space provides so you can pick the best plant based on your lighting conditions," adds Lalicata.

 Low-maintenance plants that grow under artificial light are the best types of plants for offices.
 Some plants that are easy to care for and can survive without regular watering are peace lilies, spider plants, Chinese evergreeens (Aglaonemas), and Anthuriums.